fish-shell/fish-shell/doc_src/language.rst

    the current file creation mask.
 The preferred way to change the umask variable is through the :doc:`umask <cmds/umask>` function.
 An attempt to set umask to an invalid value will always fail.

+.. envvar:: SHELL_PROMPT_PREFIX

+   if set, this string is automatically prepended to the left prompt.
+This is a standard environment variable that may be set by tools like systemd's ``run0`` to indicate special shell sessions.

+.. envvar:: SHELL_PROMPT_SUFFIX

+   if set, this string is automatically appended to the left prompt.
+This is a standard environment variable that may be set by tools like systemd's ``run0`` to indicate special shell sessions.

+.. envvar:: SHELL_WELCOME

+   if set, this string is displayed when an interactive shell starts, after the greeting.
+This is a standard environment variable that may be set by tools like systemd's ``run0`` to display session information.

 .. envvar:: BROWSER

    your preferred web browser.
 If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.